davydocsurg/md-sample/README.md

 ## What you can use LinkedIn Jobs API for
 The **LinkedIn Jobs API** allows users to automatically post jobs to LinkedIn from their **Applicant Tracking System (ATS)**, instead of manually posting via their LinkedIn Recruiter account.
 Recruiter clients who currently use a job distribution tool typically use this API.
-It enables them to simultaneously post jobs to LinkedIn and other websites.
+It enables them to simultaneously post jobs on LinkedIn and other websites.
 ATS partners no longer need to be authenticated to post on behalf of clients.